-Nuveen Real Estate is one of the largest investment managers in the world with $127bn of assets under management.
+Nuveen Real Estate is one of the largest investment managers in the world with $139 billion of assets under management.

 Managing a suite of funds and mandates, across both public and private investments, and spanning both debt and equity across diverse geographies and investment styles, we provide access to every aspect of real estate investing.